and our 900+ members.

 ABOUT THE AWARDS

 The South Australian Tourism Awards are the pinnacle of excellence within the South Australian tourism industry.

-The Awards is an online submission and site visit based program.
+The Awards is an online submission and site verification visit based program.

 Entry is open to all South Australian tourism businesses with more than 25 categories to choose from.

-Winners in selected categories will go on to compete at the Australian Tourism Awards, gaining national recognition.
+Winners in selected categories will go on to represent South Australia at the Australian Tourism Awards, gaining national recognition.

 Nomination fees start from $190 (incl.
 GST) for TiCSA Members.

 Click here to register your interest and be notified as soon as nominations are open.

 - Be recognised by peers and raise your reputation.